jucazyn/jucazyn.github.io/_pages/home.md

 Trained both as a mathematician and a philosopher, I'm interested in exploring problems of philosophical nature where mathematical methods can provide some insight.
 This approach is sometimes referred to as [Mathematical Philosophy](https://onlinelibrary.wiley.com/doi/abs/10.1111/meta.12029).
 Among the mathematical methods I use most, Category Theory stands out.

-My research interests mainly center around Logic, Philosophy of Science and Philosophy of Technology, including foundational science and technology problems.
+My research interests mainly center around **Logic**, **Philosophy of Science** and **Philosophy of Technology**, including foundational science and technology problems.
 Specifically, I'm interested in the philosophical and mathematical foundations of Physics and Artificial Intelligence.

 ## outside academia